 - uses existing structures and systems

-- engages with key agencies and departments
+- engages with key agencies, departments and communities

 - uses the best available data and intelligence

-- predominantly a coordination function
+- is predominantly a coordination function

 - is a vital component of planning